 The fear of quitting is real, says Ellen Hendriksen, PhD, a clinical psychologist at Boston University's Center for Anxiety and Related Disorders and the author of How to Be Yourself: Quiet Your Inner Critic and Rise Above Social Anxiety.
-She tells me that this fear is often related to something psychologists call the sunk cost fallacy, a term that refers to people's tendency to continue a behaviour or a commitment once they've already invested significant, unrecoverable effort into it.
+She tells me that this fear is often related to something psychologists call the sunk cost fallacy, a term that refers to people's tendency to continue a behavior or a commitment once they've already invested significant, unrecoverable effort into it.
 For example, if someone paid for nonrefundable plane tickets to go on vacation, then broke a leg just before the trip, they’d likely consider the “sunk cost” — the price of the tickets — when deciding whether they should still go.
 But that money has already been spent; it’s better to consider whether you’ll actually be able to have a good time on the trip, and to take into account the additional money you’ll spend once you’re there, on costs like transportation, food, and entertainment.

 The sunk cost fallacy can be applied to personal as well as financial situations.
 You might delay breaking up with someone just because you've already dated for so long — you don't want to "throw out" however many months or years you've already invested.
 Similarly, you might justify putting off looking for a new job by focusing on all the time and effort you put into getting or gaining expertise in your current job.
 But actually, the time or effort is a sunk cost — it's already been spent.
-So look forward: Putting aside the money or time or energy you've put into a situation up until this point, does it make sense for you to spend another year with someone or doing something that doesn't fulfil you?
+So look forward: Putting aside the money or time or energy you've put into a situation up until this point, does it make sense for you to spend another year with someone or doing something that doesn't fulfill you?

 So a fear of quitting could be related to a fear of "wasting" sunk costs.
 It can also be chalked up to a simple fear of change, which many people feel to one degree or another.
 “Regardless of how we interpret it, it's a natural human tendency to want to keep doing what we're doing,” Dr. Hendriksen says.
 “Change in itself can be scary.
 Consistency, even if a situation is hurting us or even if it's uncomfortable, is often more comforting than stepping out and quitting or making some other kind of change."
 If you're thinking about quitting your job, for instance, you might worry that you'll dislike a new job just as much, or tell yourself that it's better to settle for the devil you know than to risk things with the one you don't.

-But my specific fear — about being labelled as a quitter — is distinctly American, Dr. Hendriksen says.
+But my specific fear — about being labeled as a quitter — is distinctly American, Dr. Hendriksen says.
 In the U.S. especially, there's a belief that anything can be accomplished through hard work.
 “There's this cultural ethos of, of course you're going to struggle, of course you're going to face setbacks, but ultimately you will prevail and you will succeed,” Dr. Hendriksen says.
 “And sometimes that's not actually the case.”